PART THREE: ACCOMMODATION AND OFFICE FACILITIES

 - a Warden responsible for the building or section of the building in which the office is located.

 The Employee Assistance Program is available to provide individual counselling or group debriefing sessions following a critical incident.
-Group sessions can be arranged through a M&PS Entitlements Manager.
+Group sessions can be arranged through a Ministerial and Parliamentary Services Advice and Support Director.

 Public Liability for Electorate Offices

 Electorate offices are leased by the Commonwealth and are covered by Commonwealth insurance.
 In some circumstances, the Commonwealth may be liable for injuries suffered by members of the public while in electorate offices.
 If an incident occurs, advice should be sought from the Commonwealth’s insurers.
-Senators and Members and their staff do, however, have a duty to put in place and observe workplace practices that minimise the risk of injury to members of the public.5 Further information on the entitlement to public liability insurance coverage while undertaking or carrying out parliamentary, electorate, official and party business is available.
+Senators and Members and their employees do, however, have a duty to put in place and observe workplace practices that minimise the risk of injury to members of the public.5 See Part 6 of this handbook for further information on public liability insurance coverage while undertaking or carrying out parliamentary, electorate, official and party business.

 Ministerial and Parliamentary Services will arrange and meet the cost of advertising new Senators and Members’ electorate office locations or a change in an existing Senator or Member’s electorate office location.